Transgender rights in the United States: Treatment for adults

 In August 2025, the Office of Personnel Management (OPM) stated in an internal memo that beginning in 2026, gender-affirming care would no longer be covered by the Federal Employees Health Benefits and Postal Service Health Benefits programs.
+On January 1, 2026, the Human Rights Campaign (HRC) filed a class action complaint with the Equal Employment Opportunity Commission (EEOC) in response to the OPM policy change.

+In a March 2026 ruling from the Fourth Circuit, a three judge panel found for states like West Virginia that had passed laws that removed adult gender-affirming care coverage from Medicaid financial support.
+The ruling relied heavily on the Supreme Court's decision in Skrmetti, which ruled that bans on genders affirming care for minors were constitutional.
+The Fourth Circuit wrote that states may restrict such care to adults to "encourage citizens to appreciate their sex".

 Treatment for minors

 Each state may pass its own laws about gender-affirming care for minors.
-The U.S. Supreme Court decided this on June 18, 2025 in United States v.
+The U.S. Supreme Court decided this on June 18, 2025, in United States v.
 Skrmetti, ruling that such bans do not classify by sex and thus do not require intermediate scrutiny according to the 14th Amendment's Equal Protection Clause.